anttiharju/actions/find-changes/README.md

 # Find changes (WIP)

-Whole point is Lefthook integration (in a generic manner)
+Whole point is Lefthook integration (in a generic manner) - monorepos are out of scope, but nice if they can be easily supported

 **DISREGARD ALL BELOW**